git/git.github.io/rev_news/drafts/edition-69.md

   a server to server API for pull request, forking and subscription of repositories provided by Git web services (services like GitLab, Gogs, Gitea or SourceHut).
 * [Visualizing Git Concepts with D3](http://onlywei.github.io/explain-git-with-d3/)
-  is a website designed to help you understand some basic git concepts visually, with sandboxes split by specific git commands and a few specific real-world scenarios;
+  is a website designed to help you understand some basic Git concepts visually, with sandboxes split by specific Git commands and a few specific real-world scenarios;
   adding/staging your files for commit is not covered.